Periscope lets you buy and send Super Hearts that broadcasters can cash in

 Periscope has a new revenue stream and a new way to attract the best live video content to its Twitter-owned app.
 Today Periscope launches Super Hearts — in-app purchase virtual goods that users buy for real money, send to creators as animated hearts that get them attention in the comment reel, and that broadcasters can then redeem with Twitter for a monthly cash pay-out.

 After the 30% tax on in-app purchases from iOS or Android and transaction processing fees, Twitter will pay 70% of the cash value of the Super Hearts to the broadcasters and keep 30% for itself.
+Super Hearts are rolling out globally on iOS and Android, but for now, only broadcasters in the US are eligible to cash out their ‘tips’.

 Super Hearts seem to be inspired by the livestream virtual gifting trend in China, where fans buy digital roses and stickers to send to broadcasters on Yingke, Yizhibo, and other apps.
 Last week, Apple formally approved the process of in-app tipping, or users sending virtual goods to content creators that are exchangeable for real money.
 Yet Periscope tells me it was planning to launch this feature any way, but now feel “blessed” by Apple.